Barcode Label Software Manual & Tutorial

-- Choose Constant Value or Incrementing Number and enter any necessary
+- Choose Constant Value or Incrementing Number and enter any necessary values

-- After the fields are created and applied, they may be used in the
+- After the fields are created and applied, they may be used in the Value

-the value tab.
+value tab.
 In this example, the newly named label field is being referenced

 and the Value that was set in the previous step is being called.